Our Steering Concept

 To calculate the EBIT of the segments, we take the BASF Group’s EBIT and deduct the EBIT of activities recognized under Other, which are not allocated to the divisions.

 The cost of capital basis is calculated using the month-end figures and consists of the operating assets of the segments.
-These comprise the current and noncurrent asset items of the segments, including tangible and intangible fixed assets, integral investments accounted for using the equity method, inventories, trade accounts receivable, other receivables and other assets generated by core business activities and, where appropriate, the assets of disposal groups.
+Operating assets comprise the current and noncurrent asset items of the segments.
+They include property, plant and equipment as well as intangible fixed assets, integral investments accounted for using the equity method, inventories, trade accounts receivable, miscellaneous assets generated by core business activities and, if applicable, the assets of disposal groups.
 The cost of capital basis also includes customer and supplier financing.

 We have integrated the cost of capital percentage into our ROCE target as a comparative figure.
-This is determined using the weighted cost of capital from equity and borrowing costs (weighted average cost of capital, WACC).
-To calculate a pre-tax figure similar to EBIT, the cost of capital is adjusted using the projected tax rate for the BASF Group for the business year.
+This is determined using the weighted cost of capital from equity and borrowing costs (weighted average cost of capital).
+To calculate a pretax figure similar to EBIT, the cost of capital is adjusted using the projected tax rate for the BASF Group for the business year.
 In addition, the projected net expense of Other is already provided for by an adjustment to the cost of capital percentage.
 The cost of equity is ascertained using the capital asset pricing model.
 Borrowing costs are determined based on the financing costs of the BASF Group.
-The cost of capital percentage for 2022 is 9% (2021: 9%).
+The cost of capital percentage for 2024 is 10% (2023: 9%).